Lostlitus/notes/cpp/keywords.md

 Global variable has external linkage by default.
-But it's declaration and definition are combined together. (global variable are zero-initialization by default) This means if one want to share a global variable by putting it in a header file, multiply definition may appear.
+But it's declaration and definition are combined together. (global variable are zero-initialization by default) This means if one want to share a global variable by putting it in a header file, multiple definition may appear.
 So a better approach is adding extern for the global variable.
 In this way, the declaration and definition can be isolated into two parts.